pcotret/litex-wiki/Migen-nMigen.md

 *If you are new to FPGA and want to start learning a Python based language, starting learning nMigen is probably the best and will not really limit you if you want to also use LiteX.

+> **Note:** VexRiscv, probably the most popular CPU used with LiteX is written in Spinal HDL and [Linux on LiteX VexRiscv](https://github.com/litex-hub/linux-on-litex-vexriscv) project is a good example of the possible interoperability between various high level HDLs.

 # What are the long term plans regarding LiteX/nMigen?

 Things are still not fully decided, if: